Your guide to microgeneration in Ireland

 We are offering our customers, both business and homeowners, 18.5 cent per kWh for any excess electricity that they are microgenerating and exporting to the electricity grid under our Microgen Export Plan.
 This rate will be offered to both metered and eligible deemed* customers.

-- Once you’ve exported for 6 months, payment will be made as a credit on your electricity bill.
+• Once you’ve exported for at least 3 months, payments will be made 4 times per year as a credit to your electricity bill.
 We started making our first payments from March 2023.

 * Deemed customers are customers who are not eligible under the National Smart Metering Program to have a smart meter installed.
 In this case, your export amount will be calculated (deemed) using a pre-determined formula.